afauroux/wedding/posts/en.md

 ## Car

-- Just [drive](https://goo.gl/maps/pNnWszmpXtveqbR58) straight through the autobahn at max speed 🏎💨, but make a pause for [Curry wursts](https://media-cdn.tripadvisor.com/media/photo-s/0e/e4/fe/7f/currywurst-normal-und.jpg) or [Schweinshaxes](https://thumbs.dreamstime.com/z/schweinshaxe-pork-knuckle-bavarian-44736198.jpg), and a night's rest. (around 13h if you drive at the limit and without pause, so you'll have to sleep on the way)
+- Just [drive](https://goo.gl/maps/pNnWszmpXtveqbR58) straight through the autobahn at max speed 🏎💨, but make a pause for [Curry wursts](https://media-cdn.tripadvisor.com/media/photo-s/0e/e4/fe/7f/currywurst-normal-und.jpg), and a night's rest. (around 13h if you drive at the limit and without pause, so you'll have to sleep on the way)

 # Where to stay